Skip to content

 True white paint colors range from about 82 – 93.

-Sherwin Williams Whitetail has an LRV of 86, so it’s pretty white.
 Don’t forget that the bright white of a piece of paper or your computer screen is not possible in paint!

-Sherwin Williams Whitetail Undertone
+Sherwin Williams Whitetail Undertones

 A room with a chair and side table and Whitetail on the walls.